 Investments in investees over which the MHFG Group has the ability to exert significant influence are accounted for using the equity method of accounting.
-Such investments included marketable equity securities with carrying values of ¥229,156 million and ¥255,336 million, at March 31, 2021 and 2022, respectively.
-The aggregate market values of these marketable equity securities were ¥424,267 million and ¥456,195 million, respectively.
-The majority of aggregate market values of these marketable equity securities include Orient Corporation, the Chiba Kogyo Bank, Ltd., Joint Stock Commercial Bank for Foreign Trade of Vietnam and Mizuho Leasing Company, Limited of which the MHFG Group's proportionate share of the total outstanding common stock were 49.00%, 16.89%, 15.00% and 23.49%, respectively, as of March 31, 2022.
-In addition, equity method investments include non-marketable equity securities such as Matthews International Capital Management, LLC and Custody Bank of Japan, Ltd. of which the MHFG Group's proportionate share of the total outstanding common stock were 18.21% and 27.00%, respectively, as of March 31, 2022.
+Such investments included marketable equity securities with carrying values of ¥255,336 million and ¥268,736 million, at March 31, 2022 and 2023, respectively.
+The aggregate market values of these marketable equity securities were ¥456,195 million and ¥503,171 million, respectively.
+The majority of aggregate market values of these marketable equity securities as of March 31, 2023 include Orient Corporation, Joint Stock Commercial Bank for Foreign Trade of Vietnam and Mizuho Leasing Company, Limited of which the MHFG Group's proportionate share of the total outstanding common stock were 49.00%, 15.00% and 23.54%, respectively.
+In addition, equity method investments as of March 31, 2023 include non-marketable equity securities such as Matthews International Capital Management, LLC, Custody Bank of Japan, Ltd. and Rakuten Securities, Inc. of which the MHFG Group's proportionate share of the total outstanding common stock were 18.73%, 27.00% and 20.00%, respectively.